 7. Serve with your favorite sauce.

 After all of that, after painstakingly following the Steps 1 through 6, the bastards totally leave you hanging!
 What is your favorite sauce?
 What if it’s Ragu?
-Is the sauce ready or do you have to make it heat it up?
-What if you would prefer to have your Ravioli with no sauce at all?
+Is the sauce ready, or do you have to heat it up?
+Should you have made your own sauce?
+What if the only ingredients you have are for your second favorite sauce?
+And what if you prefer to eat your Ravioli with no sauce at all?
 I feel like I just watched a Very Special Episode of a sitcom, only to be left hanging for a whole week to find out how it ends.

 To me, it’s kind of like the shampoo instructions: Lather, Rinse, Repeat.
 BOIL.
 COOK.
 DRAIN.
 It’s not hard, people.
 It doesn’t warrant a seven-step process.